Mild spondylosis — causes and treatment

-The term mild spondylosis is used to describe the early stages of spinal degeneration and could be the cause of your neck or back pain.
-Spondylosis isn’t a specific condition itself, but rather indicates the presence of degenerative conditions that can cause neck or back pain.
-These degenerative conditions occur naturally as an individual ages and may require treatment if they result in nerve compression or other issues that lead to discomfort.
-C5 to C6 spondylosis, for example, describes the presence of degenerative conditions at the fifth and sixth vertebrae in the cervical (upper) spine.
-Most cases of spondylosis are initially mild and can be managed with conservative, non-surgical treatment, but if degeneration is severe, surgery may be needed.
+The term mild spondylosis is used to describe the early stages of spinal degeneration that could be the cause of your neck or back pain.
+Spondylosis is a broad term describing the presence of degenerative conditions that affect the parts of the spine.
+These changes occur naturally as a person ages and may require treatment if they result in nerve compression or other issues that lead to discomfort.
+Most cases of spondylosis are initially mild and can be managed with conservative treatment, but if degeneration is severe, surgery may be needed.

 The aging process

-However, mild spondylosis isn’t considered a comprehensive diagnosis because it doesn’t specify the source of an individual’s symptoms.
-Some examples of specific types of spinal degeneration include:
+If you have been told mild spondylosis is causing your pain, this shouldn’t be considered a comprehensive diagnosis because it doesn’t specify the exact source of symptoms.
+Some examples of specific degenerative spine conditions include:

 - Osteophytes — the development of bone spurs in the spinal column

 - Degenerative disc disease — the weakening, tearing or bulging of the discs between the vertebrae that normally cushion the spine

 - Facet disease — a type of osteoarthritis caused by cartilage deterioration, pain and stiffness in the facet joints that connect adjacent vertebrae